mincebert/3D10PRINT/README.md

 Versions included are:

-* Acorn BBC BASIC 2 (as supplied with the BBC Micro)
+* Acorn BBC BASIC 2 (as supplied with the BBC Micro) inc. crunched versions